federicodotta/Java-Deserialization-Scanner/README.md

 # Java Deserialization Scanner
 Java Deserialization Scanner is a Burp Suite plugin aimed at detect and exploit Java deserialization vulnerabilities.
-It was written by Federico Dotta, a Security Advisor at @ Mediaservice.net.
+It was written by Federico Dotta, Principal Security Analyst at HN Security.

 The plugin is made up of three different components: